Skyrme-Faddeev Lagrangian from reformulated Georgi-Glashow model: Abstract

 \section{Abstract}

-Recently we proposed a decomposition for fields of Georgi-Glashow model and we interpreted Cho's decomposition as a result of some constraints on Georgi-Glashow's fields.
-These constraints, vacuum conditions, reduce the terms of Hamiltonian and energy of the system.
-Now, we use the decomposition form that Faddeev and Niemi proposed and show that even Skyrme-Faddeev Lagrangian can be derived from the reformulation of the Georgi-Glashow model with an extra constraint.
+Recently we proposed a decomposition for fields of the Georgi-Glashow model and interpreted Cho's decomposition as a result of some constraints on Georgi-Glashow's fields.
+Now, using the decomposition form that Faddeev and Niemi proposed, we introduce a simple and novel method to derive the Skyrme-Faddeev Lagrangian from the reformulation of the Georgi-Glashow model with an extra constraint.
 As we showed before, this extra constraint leads to appearance of both vortices and monopoles.
-Moreover, knotlike solitons can appear in Skyrme-Faddeev Model.